Terradue/app-package-training-bids23/docs/cwl-workflow/stage-out.md

 The AWS credentials and endpoint URL need to be properly configured in the environment variables for the script to work.
 A

 ```bash linenums="1" hl_lines="8-71"
 --8<--
 scripts/build-stage-container.sh
 --8<--

 ```

+To run the stage-out step, one would run:

 ```bash linenums="1" hl_lines="8-71"
 --8<--